wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 # The Board Grid

-The next thing I'd like to do is print the board grid so I can see what I've got.
+The next thing I'd like to do is print the board grid to make it easier to see the players' moves.
 Well, that means we need a Board module, and probably some Spaces!

 But first, how is this going to work?
 Let's say you've started up the project in IEx.
 Maybe you'll type `ConnectFour.Game.print_board` and expect to see the 7-by-6 grid.
 We'll go with that for now.